Skirlax/cleanCodeRefactor/README.md

 ccr analyze /path/to/project --unit-mode code
 ```

-Print the exact units selected by a refactor command without creating a run:
+Print the exact units that would be selected by a refactor command, without creating a run:

 ```bash
 ccr refactor /path/to/project --refactor-intensity structural --max-units 5 --print-units